-If you plan to pursue an associate's degree, consult with a member of the University College staff or a student services staff member at one of the regional campuses.
+If you plan to pursue an associate degree, consult with a member of the University College staff or a student services staff member at one of the regional campuses.

 You cannot earn the same associate's degree twice.
 Furthermore, you are not permitted to earn both the A.A. and A.S. degrees.
-In addition, if you have already earned the A.I.S. degree, you are not permitted to earn either the A.A. or A.S. degree.
+If you have already earned the A.I.S. degree, you are not permitted to earn either the A.A. or A.S. degree.

 Application Toward Bachelor's Degree